dtrelogan/react-formstate/docs/validationWiring.md

 ### tailoring messages

-you can optionally tailor messages in the jsx:
+You can optionally tailor messages in the jsx:

 ```jsx
 <Input